 * * *

-When honing a skill, it’s a good idea to look to professionals.
-The people from whom we hear most political conversation—television pundits and radio talk-show hosts—may be paid, but they are not conversation professionals.
-They do theatrics, not conversation.
-They rarely make solid logical arguments.
-They act as if the preface “some say” turns any assertion into fact.
+The people from whom we hear most political conversation—television pundits and radio talk-show hosts—are professionals in theatrics, not conversation.
 Their skill is manufacturing conflict, not resolving it.

 But lawyers… Lawyers make their living by arguing.
 They come in after a dispute has already blossomed and they argue to win, not just for show.
 They must be likable enough to make witnesses talk and juries listen.
 Their arguments have to be logical enough to withstand counterattack.
 And they have to keep their cool.